fitbl4nk/bl4nk.kr/content/about/_index.md

 insert_anchor_links = "left"
 +++

-Hi!
-I'm **bl4nk**, a cybersecurity specialist in the Republic of Korea Army.
-I am serving as a captain.
+Hi, I’m bl4nk, a cybersecurity specialist currently serving as a captain in the Republic of Korea Army.

 ## Education
 - 2020 ~ Present : **Korea University**